 Modernity has disrupted the exposure to natural thermal and photoperiod cycles (e.g. through the ubiquitous presence of indoor heating and lighting), to which humans have been evolutionarily adapted.
 Northern populations, in particular, are exposed to large thermal and light energy fluctuations, which, together with recent changes in lifestyle, may in part explain their increasing susceptibility to metabolic and mental disorders.
 The chair will examine how extreme environmental conditions typical of life at northern latitudes affect brain and peripheral tissue mitochondrial function, and hence mental and metabolic health, through the intermediacy of the gut microbiome-endocannabinoid-mitochondria triangle (Figure 1), with the ultimate aim of developing new endocannabinoid/microbiome based therapies.
 The results obtained will contribute to the development of new therapies against metabolic and mental disorders.

 Figure 1: The endocannabinoidome–microbiome-mitochondrial triangle as a mechanism through which environmental factors (light and temperature) influence metabolic and mental health.

-- Besma Boubertakh, Ph.D. student
+- Besma Boubertakh, Ph.D. candidate

-- Pejman Abbasi Pashaki, Ph.D. student
+- Pejman Abbasi Pashaki, Ph.D. candidate

 - Tina Khalilzadehsabet, M. Sc. student